Joeckick/youtube-context-curator/README.md

 It monitors your channels and sends a daily email rating each video against your context, so you know what to watch and what to skip.

 ### High relevance videos get personalised insights
+Example content: Senior PM aiming for Head of Product

 ![High relevance example - Impact-First Product Teams](assets/high-relevance-1.png)